 Announced in January at CES 2019, NAD’s M10 (US$2499/€2999) is both Kallax-Fi and Future-Fi.
 Its shoebox form factor is comfortably accommodated by the Kallax’s 33cm shelf width, height and 38cm depth.
 On the inside, the M10 marries BluOS/Roon/SpotifyConnect streaming functionality to a 100wpc Hypex nCore amplifier with external DAC inputs (no USB) and a pair of instantly digitised analogue inputs to keep pragmatic vinyl spinners in play.
 Yes, it does MQA.

-For playback control and input selection, we look to the BluOS suite of apps – one each for MacOS, Windows, Android and iOS – and the M10’s large front panel touchscreen display that when left alone shows song info, covert art and/or VU meters.
+For playback control and input selection, we look to the BluOS suite of apps – one each for MacOS, Windows, Android and iOS – and the M10’s large Gorilla glass touchscreen display that when left alone shows song info, cover art and/or VU meters.

 However, cementing the M10’s Future-Fi assignation is support for Dirac Live room correction (microphone supplied) that allows us to tailor the NAD box’s loudspeaker output to the room.
 A real boon for those whose listening room doubles as a lounge room where wall treatments are either verboten or prohibitively expensive.

 But before you click play on our short film about the NAD M10, ask yourself: “What’s Genesis’ best album?”.

 Camera: Olaf von Voss | Editor: Jana Dagdagan